Exam Information - GCSE

 Mock GCSE exams for year 11 normally take place at the end of the autumn and spring terms.

 Timetables will be published beforehand.

-The 24th June is the JCQ emergency/contingency day.
+The date for the JCQ emergency/contingency day.
 This day will be used if there are any changes to the published exam date calendar and therefore will need to be included for all pupils.